Net 30 terms can help a B2B business (see what is a B2B company) expand their customer base and keep accounts from churning.

 Net 30 Invoice: Where Are Net 30 Payment Terms?

 Some invoices have a lot of payment terms on them.
-If your business is young or you’re relatively new to sending invoices, it may be confusing.
+If your business is young or you’re relatively new to invoice processing and sending, it may be confusing.

 Typically, any designation of repayment terms, including net 30, is in the payment terms section of an invoice.